TwBurn/cdi-docs/ma_cbnd.md

-# C-BINDING MPEG AUDIO
+# CD-i MPEG Audio Libraries Technical Reference Manual

-> This document is a manual conversion from the scanned ma_cbnd.pdf.
+> This document is a manual conversion from the scanned `ma_cbnd.pdf`.
 Notes by the creator of this document are listed in quote sections like this one.
+>
+> Parts of this document have been appended from the Green Book descriptions.
 >
 > Please refer to the Green Book description of the corresponding `MA_` function for complete information on function parameters and behaviour.
 >